Wisconsin Divorce Mediation

 Access to Professional Legal Forms & Tools

-During your mediation sessions, the appropriate forms and tools will be available for your use, with the mediator there to guide you on their use and where to file any forms.
+During your meditation sessions, the appropriate forms and tools will be available for your use, with the mediator there to guide you on their use and where to file any forms.
 The mediator will also aid in helping you navigate the calculator tools used for dividing property, assets, and debts.
 Without the proper tools figuring out an equitable distribution between the parties can be difficult.

 - Court Approved Legal Documents – Your mediator will draft for you the summons and petition for divorce as well as the marital settlement agreement with you.
 This will ensure when you go to court you will not experience bumps in the process due to incorrect forms.